gcanti/fp-ts/docs/TaskEither.md

 ```

 `TaskEither<L, A>` represents an asynchronous computation that either yields a value of type `A` or fails yielding an
 error of type `L`.
-If you want to represent an asynchronous computation that never fails, please see [Task](./Task.md).
+If you want to represent an asynchronous computation that never fails, please see `Task`.

 ## alt